-The Forest Service also oversee the national implementation of the FAO, IPPC International Standard for Phytosanitary Measures (ISPM) No. 15, Guidelines for Regulating Wood Packaging Material in International Trade.
+The Forest Service also oversees the national implementation of the FAO, IPPC International Standard for Phytosanitary Measures (ISPM) No. 15, Guidelines for Regulating Wood Packaging Material in International Trade.
 Not only is this important in terms of imports and protecting Ireland's forests but also for companies exporting who require compliant wood packaging, thereby facilitating Irish exports of goods of all kinds.

-- No harmful pests or diseases for which Ireland has current EU Protected Zone status have been detected in Irish forests during annual surveys; - Based on Forest Service surveys new Protected Zone status has been granted in 2014 by the European Commission for two additional harmful organisms: Thaumetopoea processionae (oak processionary moth) and Dryocosmus kuriphilus (oriential chestnut gall wasp); - Following the first detection of Chalara fraxinea in Ireland in October 2012, the disease has been confirmed present on imported ash at a total of 54 plantations; - To date the disease has been detected in native hedgerow ash at 4 locations previously associated with infected imported ash trees; - Phytophthora ramorum was first detected in Japanese larch in 2010 and has since been confirmed present at a total of 42 locations in this tree species; - In 2010/2011, fire damage peaked at 1500ha.
-Low levels of damage were experienced in 2012/2013 with levels not exceeding 400ha; - The extent of wind damage following Storm Darwin in February 2014 was estimated to be approximately 8000 ha (+/- 560ha) with counties Kerry, Limerick, Cork and Clare most severely affected; - 69 Seed Collection Permits and 12 Master Certificates of Provenance were issued in 2014 in relation to home collected forest reproductive material; - 47 Irish companies are currently registered in Ireland to produce wood packaging material to the FAO IPPC International Standard for the Regulation of Wood Packaging Material in International Trade (ISPM No. 15) thus facilitating the export of goods worldwide from Ireland on compliant pallets and crates.
+- No harmful pests or diseases for which Ireland has current EU Protected Zone status have been detected in Irish forests during annual surveys; - Based on Forest Service surveys new Protected Zone status was granted in 2014 by the European Commission for two additional harmful organisms: Thaumetopoea processionae (oak processionary moth) and Dryocosmus kuriphilus (oriential chestnut gall wasp); - The first detection of Hymenoscyphus fraxineus (previously referred to as Chalara fraxinea) in Ireland was in October 2012.
+The systematic and targeted plant health surveys undertaken by the Department over the summer months of 2015 recorded significant increases in findings of the disease.
+As of 12 November 2015 the disease had been confirmed present on ash at a total of 110 plantations, distributed over 18 counties.
+There were also confirmed findings of the disease in native hedgerows, distributed over 13 counties, and confirmed findings of the disease in roadside plantings distributed over 11 counties. - Phytophthora ramorum was first detected in Japanese larch in 2010 and as of 12 November 2015 has been confirmed present at a total of 47 locations in this tree species; - In 2010/2011, fire damage peaked at 1500ha.
+Low levels of damage were experienced in 2012/2013 with levels not exceeding 400ha; - 69 Seed Collection Permits and 12 Master Certificates of Provenance were issued in 2014 in relation to home collected forest reproductive material; - 47 Irish companies are currently registered in Ireland to produce wood packaging material to the FAO IPPC International Standard for the Regulation of Wood Packaging Material in International Trade (ISPM No. 15) thus facilitating the export of goods worldwide from Ireland on compliant pallets and crates.